Pre-lab Exercise: Surface Anatomy of the Anterior Abdominal Wall

 - Briefly identify the main divisions of the digestive tract (liver, stomach, small and large intestines)

-- Identify the greater omentum, the apron that covers much of the abdominal viscera (MOVIE -courtesy of UMich).
+- Identify the greater omentum, the apron that covers much of the abdominal viscera (MOVIE - courtesy of Dr. Tom Gest).
 Carefully raise the greater omentum and reflect it back over the lower thorax.

 - Using you hands to mobilize structures and follow them, establish the continuity of the various parts of the colon from the cecum to the sigmoid colon.